uabrc/uabrc.github.io/docs/cheaha/open_ondemand/hpc_desktop.md

 ## Using the Terminal

 The terminal (also known as the command line, unix shell or shell) allows users to interact with the system using text-based commands.
 The Terminal is commonly used in HPC environments like ours, for file management, module loading, job submission, and more.
+We recommend the Software Carpentries tutorial for getting familiar with terminal and shell commands.
+You can find details about this and other recommended tutorials our [Training Resources](../../education/training_resources.md#the-carpentries) page.
+Additional information is available in our documentation on the [shell](../../workflow_solutions/shell.md).

 Below are examples of using appropriate commands within the terminal to;